Democratic Backsliding and Public Administration

 • Conceptual papers:

-• What is the conceptual relationship between key terms such as democratic quality, public administration quality, technocracy and populism?
+• What is the conceptual relationship between democratic quality, public administration quality, technocracy and populism?

 • Causal empirical papers: